project-flotta/project-flotta.github.io/_posts/2022-09-04-edge-example-app-sense-the-internet-part-1.markdown

   deviceSelector:
     matchLabels:
       app: <device-label> # same as the device label
+  data:
+    egress:
+      - source: export
+        target: example-edge-device
   type: pod
   pod:
     spec:
       containers:
         - name: edge-example-workload
           image: docker.io/ahmadateya/flotta-edge-example-workload:latest
+          securityContext:
+            capabilities:
+              add: ["ALL"]
 ```

+in [part 2](/flotta/2022/09/05/edge-example-app-sense-the-internet-part-2.html), we will see how the Web App presents the network topology and the devices that are connected to the devices network.
 ### GitHub Repository
 - [https://github.com/ahmadateya/flotta-edge-example](https://github.com/ahmadateya/flotta-edge-example)